 The location of the chip is also a deciding factor because it can’t be too close to the edge of the windscreen.
 Most windscreen replacement experts state that it needs to be at least 3 cm away from the edge in order to be repaired.
-Any chips larger than 10 mm also shouldn’t be in the driver’s line of sight too and would warrant a replacement.
+Any chips larger than 10 mm also shouldn’t be in the driver’s line of sight and if it is, this would warrant a replacement.

 What’s The Cost To Repair A Windscreen?

 Depending upon whether you get a professional to repair the windscreen or you do it yourself will determine the cost of the repair.
-For a professional to repair the windscreen, it can cost anywhere between £30 to £50 to repair.
-However, if you are based in premium areas such as central London, you may have an extra 10 to 20% to pay on top.
+For a professional to repair the windscreen, it can cost anywhere between £30 to £50 for the repair.
+However, if you are based in premium areas such as Central London, you may have an extra 10 to 20% to pay on top.

 If you were to repair the chip or crack yourself, you can purchase most repair kits for around £20 to £30.
 These kits usually comes with a microfibre towel, resin, polish and a polishing disc that attaches to a cordless drill.

 In terms of the process of repairing a windscreen, it involves the following steps: